vyahello/python-ood/README.md

 ```

 ### Adapter
-Converts interface of a class into another one a client is expecting.
+Adapter patterns converts interface of a class into another one a client is expecting.
 - Exercise:
-  - Korean language: speak_korean()
+  - Korean language: `speak_korean()`
-  - British language: speak_english()
+  - British language: `speak_english()`
-  - Client has to have uniform interface - speak method()
+  - Client has to have uniform interface - `speak method`
 - Solution:
   - Use an adapter pattern that translates method name between client and the server code